This guide will show you how to interrogate the hostname of an Ubuntu server.

-When working with hostnames, there is the shortened version (the name of the host) and the FQDN – the fully qualified domain name which includes the hostname.
-Numerous systems, for example WHM and Virtualmin, needs the FQDN to be correct too.
-With WHM is easy with the UI to change the hostname, but it’s best with Virtualmin to do this before installing the control panel.
+Other systems such as WHM and Virtualmin needs the FQDN to be correct too.
+With WHM is easy with the UI to change the hostname, but with Virtualmin it’s best to set the correct name before installing the control panel software.

-Please be careful of making the hostname of WHM or Virtualmin the same as an existing working domain – rather seperate the hostname to something that will only be used to access the host.
-WHM warns you about this, and Virtualmin will have Postfix issues due to this.
+Be careful of making the hostname of WHM or Virtualmin the same as an existing working domain – rather separate the hostname to something that will only be used to access the host.
+WHM warns you about this, and Virtualmin will have Postfix issues if the hostname is the same as a working domain.

 The commands you would use to interrogate the hostname and FQDN are: